bespinian/blog/content/posts/run-piwik-on-cloud-foundry.md

 ## Buildpack Configuration

-The PHP buildpack allows us to configure any PHP app using a dedicated file.
+The PHP Buildpack allows us to configure any PHP app using a dedicated file.
 Create a folder `.bp-config` at the root of your project and inside, add a file called `options.json`.
-This file sets the version of PHP to use, which extensions to install and many more options.
+This file sets the version of PHP to use, which extensions to install, and many more options.
 You can read more about it [here](http://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html).
 Paste the following content into our new file to install the needed PHP extensions and to use the latest PHP version:

 ```json
 {